emard/synthowheel/README.md

 Array of 128 generators simultaneously plays waveform described as a weighted sum of 9 sinewave harmonics per generator, or any user-defined wave function.
-Each generator plays this waveform at different speed and volume, numerically tuned over a range of 10+ octaves with configurable meantones of quarter-comma temperament, equal temperament or user-defined temperament in cents (1/1200).
+Each generator plays this waveform at different speed and volume, numerically tuned over a full MIDI range of 10+ octaves with configurable meantones of quarter-comma temperament, equal temperament or user-defined temperament in cents (1/1200).
 The time base is derived from the quartz oscillator with relative